linuxboot/book/coreboot.u-root.systemboot/README.md

 ### Enable VPD

 VPD stands for [Vital Product Data](https://chromium.googlesource.com/chromiumos/platform/vpd/+/1c1806d8df4bb5976eed71a2e2bf156c36ccdce2/README.md).
-We use VPD to store boot configuration for `systemboot`, similarly to UEFI's boot variables.
+We use VPD to store boot configuration for `localboot` and `fbnetboot`, similarly to UEFI's boot variables.
 Linux supports VPD out of the box, but you need at least a kernel 4.16.

 Make sure to have `CONFIG_GOOGLE_VPD` enabled in your kernel config.